 2 Samuel 1:1-2:11, John 12:20-50, Psalms 118:19-29, Proverbs 15:27-28

-dailyaudiobible.com is the website, it’s home base, it’s where you find out what’s going on around here.
-So always check in.
+dailyaudiobible.com is the website, home base, it is indeed where you find what’s going on around here.

-If you want to partner with the Daily Audio Bible, you can do that at dailyaudiobible.com.
-There is a link.
-It’s on the homepage.
-I thank you for gratitude and humble thanks for (your) partnership.
-There’s a link on the homepage.
-If you’re using the Daily Audio Bible app, you can press the Give button in the upper right-hand corner, or if you prefer, the mailing address is P.O Box 1996, Spring Hill, Tennessee, 37174.
+If you want to partner with the Daily Audio Bible you can do that at dailyaudiobible.com.
+There is a link on the homepage.
+The words fail to express the gratitude and just the awe of the whole thing, that after all these years, day by day step-by-step we’re still stepping forward every week, every month.
+Thank you for your partnership.
+So, there’s a link on the homepage at dailyaudiobible.com.
+If you are using the Daily Audio Bible app you can press the Give button in the upper right-hand corner or the mailing address, if that is your preference, is PO Box 1996 Spring Hill Tennessee 37174.

 And that’s it for today.
 I’m Brian I love you and I’ll be waiting for you here tomorrow.

 Community Prayer and Praise: